Shreerekha/GettingandCleaningDataProject/Codebook.md

 domain of the signal and the processing, as described in section 2.0.

  a.
 Time: denotes time domain signal

  b.
 Freq: denotes frequency domain signal

  c.
 Body: denotes the body acceleration part of the signal

  d.
 Gravity: denotes the gravity acceleration part of the signal

  e.
 Acc: Accelerometer o/p

  f.
 Gyro: Gyroscope o/p

  g.
 Jerk: denotes the time derived acceleration o/p

  h.
 Magnitude: Magnitude the 3 dimensional signal.

  i.
 X, Y, Z: Axes of measurement

  j.
 Mean: mean function

  k.
 Std dev: standard deviation function

- l.	averageof: denotes that the average of the variable is what is displayed.
+ l.	averageof: denotes that the average variable is displayed.

 2. Hyphens, parentheses, and white spaces are removed